Crohn's Disease Treatment

 Tapering

-However, since steroids are accompanied by serious side effects, they cannot be taken for a long time.
-Therefore, in general cases, the medication is gradually reduced by one tablet per week until it is discontinued; this process is called tapering.
-The international recommended duration for steroid use is 4 weeks.
-It is a method where you start with 6 or 8 tablets initially and gradually reduce by one tablet per week, stopping after 6 or 8 weeks.
+However, because steroids come with severe side effects, they cannot be taken for long periods.
+Therefore, usually, the medication is gradually reduced by one tablet per week until it is discontinued—a process called tapering.
+The internationally recommended duration for steroid use is 4 weeks.
+In a typical regimen, one starts with 6 or 8 tablets and tapers off over 6 to 8 weeks.

-* Even if inflammation is suppressed using steroids, symptoms generally worsen again when the dosage is reduced to 1–2 tablets, or in long-term cases, symptoms recur 1–2 months after stopping the steroids.
+* Even if inflammation is suppressed using steroids, symptoms typically worsen when the dosage is reduced to 1–2 tablets, or in long-term cases, symptoms recur 1–2 months after stopping the medication.

-Steroid administration is never a cure; you should consider it merely as a way to put out an urgent fire.
+Steroid administration is never a cure; it should be viewed only as a way to temporarily extinguish an urgent fire.

 Cardiomegaly / Hypertension / Diabetes